YazanOmran-26/Course1/README.md

 python "Course 1.py"
 ```

-The program will guide you through several activities:
+The program 4 seperate codes:

 1. Binary Search
 2. Divisor Finder
 3. Odd or Even Guessing Game
 4. Odd or Even Number Game

-Follow the on-screen prompts and enter your inputs when requested.
+### Follow the on-screen prompts and enter your inputs when requested.

 ## Project Structure